01Decide on a Name for Your Business

 It's a particularly good idea to consider trademarking your business name if you plan to offer multiple products or conduct business nationally or globally.

-4 Steps to Legally Establish the Name of Your Small Business
+How to Legally Establish the Name of a Small Business

-Registering your business name is usually something you can do on your own
+Usually, this is something you can do on your own

 More women entrepreneurs own sole proprietorships than any other form of business.
 Although a sole proprietorship isn't subject to the same name availability rules as other business structures, you must still register the name of your business in most cases.
 Partnerships and corporations have slightly different requirements, but registering the name is usually something you can do on your own.